Joseph Browning Paintings Header

 Wednesday 7/5/1989 - Private Collection

 I used to love going over to my grandmother Aldura's large Victorian house on Chestnut Street in San Francisco as a boy.
 She was my father's mother and also was an artist, creating various types of pottery in the basement of that grand old house.
 She always encouraged me to keep drawing whatever I wanted, already knowing what I was capable of due to my ongoing desire to draw pictures of monsters and street landscapes with rows of houses and parked cars when I would visit her with my family.
 I drew a lovely picture in crayon of a row of imaginary houses with the street and cars parked in front of them and gave it proudly to her feeling that it was perhaps my finest drawing yet.
-The next time we visited she had it framed and hanging in her kitchen where she loved spending time cooking and baking for us.
+The next time we visited I saw that she had it framed and hanging in her kitchen where she loved spending time cooking and baking for us.
 I could hardly believe it when I saw it hanging there and it touched me in a profound way.

-Aldura was always teaching me about how the world works and about how to get practical things done, as if she knew I wasn't learning enough life lessons from my parents.
+Aldura was always teaching me about how the world works and about how to get practical things done, as if she knew I wasn't learning enough essential life lessons from my parents.
 She showed me a kind of love and respect that still resonates with me today.
 She and I had a connection that I didn't fully realize until I was a bit older, and by the time I really understood what we shared she was gone.

 Joseph Browning With Paintings 024 & 023